yitongw2/COJ/README.md

 ```
 This will build the whole front end into a folder named public at root level

-if you are developing new features in front end and want to monitor real-time changes, use watch option
+if you are developing new features in the front end and want to monitor real-time changes, use watch option
 ```
 ng build --watch
 ```